-Boasting an outstanding reputation for engineering, design, and overall driving experience, BMWs are top of the line vehicles to own.
+Even though BMW boasts an outstanding reputation for engineering, design, and overall driving experience, along the way there have been a few manufacturing weaknesses, particularly with the BMW engines.
+Don’t get us wrong, BMWs are top-of-the-line vehicles to own.
 Whether you want to drive your timeless E46 M3 daily or occasionally take it to the track for a time trial, or simply enjoy comfortable family trips in your refined X5 SUV, it is safe to say there are BMW models for those young, old, and anywhere in between.

 BMW F Series Engine Issues